tanzhanwen/CSC301Project-SearchBlueprint/Phase3/Product.md

 2. Press the start button and reach the start page
 3. Click on the Crawlers tab
 4. Start the Crawlers tutorial

+From here, Peter can now go through the web crawlers tutorial and learn much more about web crawlers.

+##Scenario 2: Learning about algorithms in search engines
+Steven is a freshman in university and would like to learn about the algorithms in a search engine.
+He may do so by following these steps on Search Blueprint:

+1. Go to Search Blueprints home page
+2. Press the start button and reach the start page
+3. Click on "How Search Engines work"
+4. Read through the brief introduction on search engines
+5. Click on Algorithms tab

+From here, Steven can examine the basic codes in the Algorithms section and learn about how a search engine functions.